Protect Native Species

 ‘I‘iwi & ‘Ōhi‘a

-This box is on the corner of Rice & Kalena St. and features the endangered ‘I‘iwi bird and the ‘Ōhi‘a Lehua.
+Features the endangered ‘I‘iwi bird and the ‘Ōhi‘a Lehua.
 The ‘I‘iwi and ‘Ōhi‘a are in a symbiotic relationship.
 Mo‘olelo (story/ narrative) has it that akua (God/Goddess/Ancestor) of the Volcanos, Pele was jealous that her romantic interest, ‘Ōhi‘a fell in love with another wahine (woman) named Lehua.
 Out of hurt, she poured lava over the lovers. ‘Ōhia lifted Lehua over his head to protect her.
 Lehua is now one of the only plants that can grow from lava.
 The ‘I‘iwi is Lehua’s ‘aumakua (personal/ family god) and is said to be watching over Lehua till this day.
 Unfortunately, Rapid ‘Ōhi‘a Death (ROD) is quickly causing ‘Ōhi‘a to go extinct.
 For more info on how to kōkua (help) please visit ‘Ōhi‘a Love.

 By: Bree Blake